Dwake5/node.js/README.md

 <h1> Node.js </h1>

-<p>I am currently going through a Udemy course on Node.js.</p>
+<p>I am currently going through a Node.JS course on Udemy, it has a 4.7/5 rating and has been done by over 135,000 people.</p>

-<a href="https://www.udemy.com/the-complete-nodejs-developer-course">The course is linked here</a>
+<a href="https://www.udemy.com/the-complete-nodejs-developer-course-2">The course is linked here</a>

 <p>Node is a backend language written with JavaScript.</p>